 An accounting education can lead to a highly respected and rewarding career.
 Accountants routinely earn incomes that are in the top 5 percent of the community in which they may live.
-If you elect to major in accounting, you may prepare yourself for a variety of accounting careers in industry, government, not-for-profit organizations, and public accounting.
-Many accountants are self-employed, operating their own business.
+If you elect to major in Accountancy, you may prepare yourself for a variety of accounting careers in industry, government, not-for-profit organizations, and public accounting.
+Many accountants are self-employed and operating their own business.

-Our faculty bring to the classroom not only relevant academic and real-world experience, but also a spectrum of licensures in areas as diverse as Public Accounting, Management Accounting, Fraud Examination, and Internal Auditing.
-This enables us to provide employer-applauded levels of breadth and depth, with programming across multiple tracks and concentrations, tailored to individual areas of interest.
-Of increasing interest are our dual degrees (e.g., Accountancy/CIS, and Accountancy/Finance); demanding, but producing highly sought-after graduates.
-For those considering the CPA, we offer a responsive five-year option, providing a BS and MBA, while satisfying the 150 hour educational requirement.
+Our faculty bring to the classroom relevant academic and real-world experience along with a spectrum of licensures in areas as diverse as Public Accounting, Management Accounting, Fraud Examination, and Internal Auditing.
+Our diverse backgrounds enable our faculty to provide programming across multiple tracks and concentrations tailored to individual areas of interest.
+Of increasing interest are our dual degrees (e.g. Accountancy/CIS, and Accountancy/Finance); demanding, but producing highly sought-after graduates.
+For those considering the CPA, our bachelor's degree covers all the content on the exam, which means students have many options and flexibility in satisfying the 150 credit hour educational requirement for licensing.
 Whatever the course of instruction, employers laud the extensive level of preparation our graduates bring to the workplace.

 119 South Street, BUS 212

-The College of Business is accredited by the Accreditation Council for Business Schools and Programs (ACBSP) Next Accreditation Review if February 2018.
+The College of Business is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+Next accreditation review is February 2018.